TaoyueWang/RadarClassification/README.md

 # RadarClassification

+This page describes the course EE 4675: Object Classification with Radar project.
+The aim of this project is to classify six activities of human subjects using an FMCW radar.

 Code files:

 basic_ml.ipynb: load feature matrices, feature standardization, feature selection, cross-validation, training and test with SVM, KNN, Random Forest model